openair-cavaglia/skan/README.md

+For mobile testing setup, please see: mobile testing #11

 # Skan
 > Idea: use Eventfrog's full functionality with online registration, purchase, statistics, ... but adapt it to create a simple, working self check-in/ check-out solution with the openair's bracelets